 After reading so many good reviews about this anime, I had my hopes up pretty high when I started watching Ai no Kusabi, so maybe it's my own fault I didn't like it that much.
 The story is interesting and I like the world they live in, but there's just something about Iason and Riki that I can't like - their master-slave relationship.

 Don't get me wrong, I can still enjoy a love story even though it's abusive and/or somewhat wrong, but this one is too much.
 Iason has kept Riki as a slave for three years, breaking him down into obedience.
 Then he decides to set Riki free for a year, but goes back on his promise after Riki gets in trouble.
 You can clearly see the hope vanishing from Riki's eyes as Iason tells him he's not free anymore.
-He doesn't want to be Iason's slave, and he's even a little scared of him.
+He doesn't want to be Iason's slave, and he's even scared of him.
 There are some flashbacks from the time when Riki was "trained" and he's clearly distraught just thinking about it.
 Riki is NOT consenting.
 At least not in the first 3 years of their relationship.

 When Riki finally starts developing (or admitting) feelings for Iason, he's so broken down that I can't help wondering whether it's Stockholms syndrome.
 I really WANT to believe he's always loved Iason, and that their relationship is good and consenting, but I can't.
 After everything Iason's done to him, I just can't.